Mobile Ordering

 Admin controls define who can change what during service and after hours.
 The online ordering system should support role-based permissions so only authorized users can pause ordering, adjust prep times, change pricing, or issue refunds.

 For multi-location or franchise setups, admin control must support centralized menu and pricing management with location-level overrides.
-Reporting should be available by outlet, brand, and region to maintain visibility without forcing all locations into identical configurations.
+Reporting should be available by outlet, brand, and region.

 How to Launch a White Label Pizza Delivery App